If you need to talk, I’m here to listen.

 FAQs

-• Yes — I offer a free, 15‑minute phone call so we can briefly discuss what you’re looking for and see if we might be a good fit.
+We'll start with a free 15-minute phone call to briefly discuss what you're looking for and how we might work together.

 If you’d like to know how I’ll use this personal info, please check out my Privacy Notice.